ANC-Hackathons/capture-the-pi/pebble/README.md

 # Pebble App Portion

 ## Pair your computer with your Pebble Time
-* Enable Bluetooth is on your Pebble Time
+* Enable Bluetooth on your Pebble Time
 * Ensure your Pebble Time is not paired with another device.
 You may need to disable Bluetooth on your phone.
 * Enable Bluetooth on your computer
 * Pair your computer with your watch as you would with any other device.
 On OSX the process would be as follows: